garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - | (2)
       - | Call the query method defined in Repository interface.
     * - | (3)
       - | Similar to findOne method of Repository interface, when the entities matching the conditions do not exist, null will be returned.
-Hence null determination is necessary.
+Hence null check is necessary.
-        | If needed, implement the process when entities matching the specified conditions do not exist.
+        | If needed, implement the process for the scenario when entities matching the specified conditions do not exist.
         | When multiple entities matching the conditions exist, ``org.springframework.dao.IncorrectResultSizeDataAccessException`` occurs.

  .. note :: **Returned entity objects**

-    When a query method is called, the query is always executed for persistence layer (DB).
+    When a query method is called, the query is always executed on persistence layer (DB).
-    However, when the entities which are fetched by executing the query are already managed in ``EntityManager``, the fetched entity objects are deleted and the entity objects managed in ``EntityManager`` are returned.
+    However, when the entities which are fetched by executing the query are already being managed in ``EntityManager``, the entity objects fetched from DB are discarded and the entity objects managed in ``EntityManager`` are returned.

  .. note :: **Query method using ID + α as condition**